Share your love

 Conclusion

-At this point, you have learned How To Completely Uninstall MySQL Server with its associated files from Ubuntu.
+At this point, you have learned How To Uninstall MySQL Server from Ubuntu Completely.
 Before you completely remove your MySQL server just remember to do your database backup that does not affect your data.

 Hope you enjoy it.
 You may be interested in these articles too: